hrgdavor/java-hipster-ioc/README.md

 - Main concern is helping connect dependencies inside context, not go too fancy beyond that
 - make it easier to discover/navigate how code is connected
 - faster CI
-- No effort will be made to be compatible with older Java.
-Min required ATM: 25
+- No considerable effort will be made to be compatible with older Java.
+25 is min Java considered at the moment.
 - No `@Scope` for now, all methods without parameters return singletons, factory methods return new instance each time
 - circular dependencies are not allowed between beans
 - circular dependencies not allowed between contexts